|TRIP DATES||AVAILABILITY||PRICE||SPACE LEFT|

 Return to the lodge for dinner and an evening to look back on the week of experiences you have had.

 After breakfast, depart Pezulu and transfer to Hoedspruit Airport for your flight to Johannesburg, departing 11:20am.
-You arrive in Johannesburg at 12:20pm and transfer to Sandton to check in to the Radisson Blu Gautrain Hotel, Sandton, Johannesburg.
-Lunch will be at your own expense which you can have at the hotel or venture across to Nelson Mandela Square.
+You arrive in Johannesburg at 12:20pm and connect to your international flight home or choose to stay on in Johannesburg.

 - Round trip flights Johannesburg to Hoedspruit